enze-chen/mi-book-2021/week_1/01/day_01.md

 ## Learning goals for today

 - Get to know one another better and our motivations for being here.
-- Understand the structure of this module and clarify the expectations.
+- Discuss the structure of this module and clarify the expectations.
 - Introduce materials informatics at a high level.
 - Introduce the Python programming language and how we will use it in this module.
+- Get ample practice with Python and the Jupyter environment.